imperial-qore/GON_MNIST/README.md

 # GenBPTI

-A discriminator is all you need.
+A discriminator is all you need: Self Adversarial Network for Fault Tolerant Distributed Computing.

 Using BPTI to create a generative network
 - Crossentropy loss works better